-After the violent death of Julius Caesar in 44 BCE, civil war broke out between on the one hand the assassins, republicans like Brutus and Cassius, and on the other hand the Caesarians, led by Marc Antony and Octavian.
-Marc Antony, one of the best generals of his age and beloved like a god by his men, overcame the last republicans in 42 at Philippi, and started to reorganize the eastern half of the Roman empire.
+After the violent death of Julius Caesar in 44 BCE, civil war broke out between on the one hand the assassins, republicans like Brutus and Cassius, and on the other hand the Caesarians, led by Mark Antony and Octavian.
+Mark Antony, one of the best generals of his age and beloved like a god by his men, overcame the last republicans in 42 at Philippi, and started to reorganize the eastern half of the Roman empire.
 Meanwhile, Octavian accepted the west.

-The relations between the two men had never been friendly, but they tried to make the best of it; Octavian married his sister Octavia Minor to Marc Antony, who for a while lived without his oriental mistress Cleopatra VII Philopator, the queen of Ptolemaic Egypt.
+The relations between the two men had never been friendly, but they tried to make the best of it; Octavian married his sister Octavia Minor to Mark Antony, who for a while lived without his oriental mistress Cleopatra VII Philopator, the queen of Ptolemaic Egypt.
 However, he returned to her and it was even discovered (in a probably forged document) that Antony had committed treason: he wanted to give her Roman land.

 This was the excuse Octavian needed to declare war.
 He had probably prepared it for some time: in the preceding years, he had annexed Dalmatia, which would offer him a land road from Italy and Gaul to the Balkans, and was almost certainly a preliminary to a war against Antony.